Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 #### Maintaining the Filter Cartridge/Slot Sealant

+This section explains the purpose of the petroleum jelly Sealant in the Flexspirator design, how to maintain it, and how to reapply it when necessary.

 Imprecision in the process of 3D printing would prevent a perfect airtight seal at the Cartridge/Slot Interface, i.e. between the plastic of the Filter Slot and the Filter Tray.
 Without that seal, contaminated air may flow _around_ the